Radios might seem super high-tech. But with about $15 and one afternoon, you can make one at home.

 - Wire stripping pliers

 - Telephone handset with cord.
-If you don’t have an old phone that you don’t use anymore, you’ll need to buy a telephone cord, then borrow the headset long enough to make the radio work.
+If you don’t have an old phone that you don’t use anymore, you might be able to find one at thrift stores or garage sales.

 - One board for mounting your radio — 2 feet by 2 feet will work.
 You can make the radio without this, but having a workspace and a place to mount the radio makes it easier to carry around while you’re looking for a place to hook the ground wire.

 WHAT YOU’LL DO

 Step 1: Wind 26-gauge wire (the green magnet wire) around the glue stick until it covers nearly the entire cylinder.
 Keep the wire tight.
 Leave about six inches of wire on each end.
 Once you’re finished winding it, tape around both ends of the cylinder to make sure the wire holds.
 Then, mount the coil to the board with electrical tape.

 Step 2: Strip the ends of the wire you’ve left from each end of the coil.
 Use wire stripping pliers or sandpaper.
 The wire is very thin.
 Removing the enamel and exposing about one inch of the wire should be easy.

 Step 3: Attach the wire from the right side of the coil to one end of your diode.
 Tape the connection.

 Step 4: Cut the end of the phone cord and strip about two inches of it.
 It should expose two wires.
 Strip those wires.
 Take your time; this wire is thin.
 (Try this tip: Before hooking up the tiny telephone cord wires, get some thicker insulated magnet wire and tape about two inches to each wire.
 This will make the rest of the job easier.)
 Attach one end of the wire to the exposed end of the diode.
 Tape that connection.